Network analysis

 The method plot_bipartite_network()

 plots the biparte network.
-Agents are displayed as circles and locations are displayed as squares.
-Using the arguments agent_color
+Actors are displayed as circles and locations are displayed as squares.
+Using the arguments actor_color

 and location_color

-, agent and location attributes can be displayed as colors in the plot.
-With the arguments agent_attrs
+, actor and location attributes can be displayed as colors in the plot.
+With the arguments actor_attrs

 and location_attrs